Harrison

 Residential dwelling approval activity has been practically non-existent in Harrison

 Harrison has seen only 2 residential development approvals in the past five years.
-This indicates that the area is largely built out with minimal vacant land for new developments.
-Such established areas typically experience steady demand for existing properties due to limited new-build alternatives.
+This suggests that the area is largely built out with minimal vacant land for development.
+Established areas often see steady demand for existing properties due to limited new-build alternatives.

-Compared to the Australian Capital Territory, Harrison has significantly less development activity, which can strengthen demand and prices for existing properties due to scarcity of new dwellings.
-This level of development activity is also below average nationally, reflecting the area's maturity and suggesting possible planning constraints.
-Given stable or declining population forecasts, Harrison may experience less housing pressure in the future, creating favourable conditions for buyers.
+Compared to the Australian Capital Territory, Harrison has significantly less development activity.
+The scarcity of new dwellings typically strengthens demand and prices for existing properties in such areas.
+This level of development activity is also below average nationally, reflecting the area's maturity and potentially indicating planning constraints.

 Given stable or declining population forecasts, Harrison may experience less housing pressure, creating favourable conditions for buyers.